 Coalesce has always operated as a remote working company, except where site visits to cover events and shoots were necessary.
-As per the Government’s ‘Stay at Home’ strategy in the battle against Covid 19, Coalesce had ceased attending client sites and changed it’s trading methods to enable it’s staff to shoot video remotely and also review remote possibilities for clients who needed photography.
-In 2020 as the Government had started to reopen the economy Coalesce had reviewed it’s Working Safely with Covid Protocol with a view to attending client sites again.
+As per the Government’s ‘Stay at Home’ strategy in the battle against Covid 19 in 2020, Coalesce had ceased attending client sites and changed it’s trading methods to enable it’s staff to shoot video remotely and also review remote possibilities for clients who needed photography.
+Now as the Government has reopened the economy Coalesce has reviewed it’s Return to Business Policy with a view to attending client sites again.

 Covid 19 is a new illness that can affect your lungs and airways. it is caused by a virus called Corona Virus Covid 19.
-Over 98 million people worldwide have contracted the virus and more than 2.12 million people have died from the disease.
-On the island of Ireland we have had more than 2900 deaths despite significant restrictive measures being put in place in the population and the closure of schools, colleges and businesses.
 The pandemic has had an effect on all businesses including public relations and all related events.

-The aim of this document is to consolidate the detailed plans and significant measures being put in place by Coalesce management to assist with the safe re-opening and running of the business while maintaining the safety and welfare of colleagues, business partners and clients.
+The aim of this document is to consolidate the detailed plans and significant measures being put in place by Coalesce management to operate the business safely while maintaining the safety and welfare of colleagues, business partners and clients.
 This document in conjunction with the HSA return to work safely templates and the Coalesce risk assessment document forms Coalesce’s ‘Getting Back to Business Safely Plan.

 About Corona Virus Covid 19